Launch your business in 10 days!

 • Add-ons like full window cleaning

-Each has a specific price, so he can quickly estimate based on the number of rooms, restrooms, and add-ons.
-You should really check out how he does it on the Queen Bee Cleaning Service booking page.
+Each has a specific price.
+Unless a homeowner has a unique setup, he can quickly estimate the cost based on the number of rooms, restrooms, and add-ons.
+You should check out how he does it on the Bumble Bee Cleaning Service booking page.

 He uses Booking Koala to automate the whole booking process.
 Check it out, and let us know what you think!

 Professional cleaners have plenty of sites to help evaluate the average house cleaning cost in their area.
-Many of the sites are the same sites you’ll use to find customers for your house cleaning service.
+Many of these sites are the same ones you’ll use to find customers for your house cleaning service.

-Whether you are a residential cleaning business or offer commercial cleaning services, your cleaning company can benefit tremendously by offering regular cleaning services at a discount to loyal customers.
+Whether you’re a residential cleaning business or you offer commercial cleaning services, consider the long-term value of recurring customers.
+Your cleaning company can benefit tremendously from offering regular cleaning services at a discount to loyal customers.

 House cleaners benefit from offering discounts for routine cleaning in the following ways:

-1. Increased efficiency: Less travel time, more cleaning jobs completed per day, reduced house cleaning costs.
+• Increased efficiency: Recurring jobs mean less travel time, more cleaning jobs completed per day, and reduced house cleaning costs.

-2. Better forecasting: Order your own cleaning supplies with more accurate forecasts.
+• Better forecasting: You can order your own cleaning supplies with more accurate forecasts.

-4. Better cash flow: The more of your cleaning jobs that occur on a recurring basis, the better your cash flow will be.
+• Better cash flow: The more your cleaning jobs occur on a recurring basis, the better your cash flow will be.

-8. Lower overhead, revenue ratio: As a cleaning company’s recurring jobs grow, the overhead stays the same until you have to invest in more equipment or administration.
+• Lower overhead-to-revenue ratio: As a cleaning company’s recurring jobs grow, the overhead stays the same until you have to invest in more equipment or administration.

-9. Happier customers: Everyone (except maybe hoarders) loves a clean home!
+• Happier customers: Everyone loves a clean home!
 Someone coming in each week and cleaning their home will delight customers.

-We used the pricing from Queen Bee Cleaning Service to show how their subscription model increases the revenue over the course of a year.
-As you can see, offering a 10% monthly, 15% bi-weekly, and 20% weekly discount can dramatically increase the revenue of a house cleaning business.
+We used the pricing from Bumble Bee Cleaning Service to show how their subscription model increases the revenue over the course of a year.
+As you can see, offering a discount of 10% monthly, 15% bi-weekly, and 20% weekly can dramatically increase the revenue of a house cleaning business.

 Customers might want you to offer other services like appliance cleaning.
 Anticipate this and have easy ways to calculate cleaning cost estimates.
 Some of the most common add-ons are: